Muturi-002/Linux-Terraform/README.md

 # Linux-Terraform
-This is a simple project designed to create and automate provisioning of infrastructure through execution of a script.
-The target cloud platforms in this project will be Amazon Web Services (AWS) and Oracle Cloud Infrastructure (OCI).
-This script will check whether Terraform, AWS CLI and OCI CLI are installed either on the local machine (running on a Debian-based OS) or on a remote server, running on a Debian-based OS.
+This is a simple project designed to automate creation and provisioning of infrastructure through execution of a script.
+The target cloud platform in this project will be Oracle Cloud Infrastructure (OCI).
+This script will check whether Terraform and OCI CLI are installed either on the local machine or on a remote server, both running on a Debian-based OS.

 Terraform modules will not be currently be used for infrastructure provision.

 ## Prerequisites
 1. Ubuntu version 24.04 or later.
-2. An AWS account
-3. An OCI account
+2. An OCI account
-4. OCI CLI and/or AWS CLI installed
+3. OCI CLI installed (preferred)

-For the cloud accounts, either one or both will work just fine.

-## System Design Architecture

 ### OCI Architecture

 ![OCI Architecture](<OCI Design Architecture.png>)

-### AWS Architecture

 ## Steps
 1. Clone the repo and navigate to the Linux-Terraform directory.